Restorative time is the amount of time your body has spent in a calm and restored state.

 How to Use Restorative Time

-The timeline shown in the dropdown extends from the moment you woke up to midnight.
-Each singular green dot represents five minutes of Restorative Time.
-Larger segments of green grouped together represent continuous and extended periods of Restorative Time that stretch beyond five minutes.
-The green dots and segments on your timeline coordinate with the vertical green bars in your main heart rate graph.
+The timeline view under the graph covers your day from the moment you wake up until midnight.
+Each green dot represents 15 minutes of Restorative Time, while larger clusters of green indicate longer, continuous periods of rest.
+These green dots and segments on your timeline correspond with the vertical green bars in your main heart rate graph, making it easy to see when your body has entered a relaxed state.

 Things to Keep in Mind

-- It will take approximately 30 days for Oura to calibrate to your 24-hour heart rate averages and overnight temperature deviation to start receiving fully accurate measurements.
-You’ll still see your Restorative Time during this calibration period.
+- It takes approximately 30 days for Oura to calibrate to your 24-hour heart rate averages and overnight temperature deviation to start receiving fully accurate measurements.
+You'll still see your Restorative Time during this calibration period

-- If you previously used an Oura Ring Gen2, you may recall seeing Restful periods reflected beneath your daily Activities in Home.
-Restful periods are not available on the Oura Ring Gen3 and are not the same as Restorative Time.
-Restorative Time takes a more holistic and refined approach to analyzing your daily sum of rest and recovery, though the general approach to tracking Restful periods is still taken into consideration.
+- If you previously used an Oura Ring Gen2, you may recall seeing Restful periods reflected beneath your daily activities.
+Restful periods are not the same as Restorative Time.
+Restorative Time takes a more holistic and refined look at your daily rest and recovery, though the general approach to tracking Restful periods is still taken into consideration

-- Restorative Time is not the same as Recovery time or Recovery index, both of which are contributors to your Activity and Readiness Scores.
+- Restorative Time is not the same as Recovery time or Recovery index, which are both contributors to your Activity and Readiness Scores

-- Turning on Rest Mode has no effect on the amount of Restorative Time reflected back to you.
+- Turning on Rest Mode does not impact the amount of Restorative Time shown in your data